 This course is devoted to introduce decision support systems and business intelligence and covers the technologies available to support individual and group decision making in organizations.
-This course covers the following topics: Overview of decision support system, group decision support system, data warehousing and mining, data visualization, business intelligence, expert systems and state of the art technologies in the field.
-Formerly FINC 501.
+This course covers the following topics: overview of decision support systems, group decision support systems, data warehousing and mining, data visualization, business intelligence, expert systems, and state of the art technologies in the field.